Advocating for LGBTQ Workplace Equality as a Consumer

 - How can I find an employer's non-discrimination policy?
 If you can't find information about a business from HRC, take a look for yourself.

-- Supplier standards: discrimination policies For information on how businesses can hold their vendors to LGBT-inclusive standards.
+- Supplier standards: discrimination policies For information on how businesses can hold their vendors to LGBTQ-inclusive standards.